 The Desperate Dive Shop

-Many dive shops follow a very flawed business model and it’s hurting them.
+Many dive shop owners follow a very flawed business model and it’s hurting them.

 Desperate dive shops have forgotten that their core business is providing dive training and diving activities.
 They apply insane loss-leader models to their course pricing.

 The Loss leader is a business model that’s an insidious, self-serving suggestion preached by certain big agencies, who profit entirely from mass-volume student turnover and do everything they can to stimulate the industry to that goal.

 The vast majority of the scuba industry seems absolutely fixated on this low-cost, high volume, business model promoted by the agencies.

 Success is inevitably defined by student turnover, not by profit achieved.
 Rarely, if ever, do dive shops apply a truly high-quality, low volume – increased revenue per student – approach to business.

 That’s insanity, especially in a turbulent economy where dive training is a low priority, disposable income only, consumer spend.

 Everyone seems to be flogging cheap courses where nobody (except the agencies, of course) profits.
 This results intangibly and irrevocably setting a strong consumer expectation that scuba diving is a very cheap thing to do.
 People will happily pay substantially more for an hour of golf, tennis, or driving tuition than they would for a multi-day open water course.